hoseinsedaqat/Architecture-Website/README.md

 # Architecture-Website

-this is a Modern website for Architecture Industry Html / Sass
+Html / Sass

 This is a site for an architecture company and the technologies used in it are Html / Css / Sass